What to Know About Life Insurance Dividends

 What Is a Life Insurance Dividend?

-A life insurance dividend is a benefit that typically may come with whole life insurance, otherwise known as permanent life insurance.
+A life insurance dividend is a benefit that may be paid on some whole life insurance policies, which are a type of permanent life insurance.

-Some whole life policies pay dividends, allowing you to get substantial financial benefits if your insurance company performs well financially.
-The company may share profits with policyholders as dividends if it meets financial targets.
+Some whole life policies pay dividends when the insurance company performs well financially.
+In these cases, the company may share part of its profits with policyholders.

-Policies that pay dividends are called participating policies.
-Not every insurer offers dividends - some only have dividend-paying whole life insurance, while others have term life policies with dividends.
+Policies that pay dividends are called participating policies, but not all insurers offer them.
+Some companies issue only dividend-paying whole life insurance, while others also offer term life policies that pay dividends.

 How Are Life Insurance Dividends Determined?